DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Maps and Tactics.md

 For example, a map with 4 regions of 25 meters each in a line would be considered large scale

-Regions consist of either positive, negative, or
+Regions consist of either positive, negative, or some fraction of the two spaces

 Regions do not have to be rectangles
 ## Initial phase, GM